MicrosoftLearning/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

     - C#: `appsettings.json`
     - Python: `.env`

-3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-davinci`.
+3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
 Save the file.

 4. Install the necessary packages for your preferred language